 To help prevent wildfires, never leave your campfire unattended.
 Make sure it is completely out before you leave.
 Sift the cold ashes through your hands to ensure the fire is 100 percent extinguished.

 Do not gather wood, break off branches, or damage live trees in any way to build your fire.
-Bringing in your own firewood can expose sensitive ecosystems to invasive species, so please only use firewood supplied by BC Parks.
+You can bring your own locally sourced firewood or, in some cases, buy wood from the park operator.

 Peace and quiet